Gautambudh/E-commerce-sneaker-page/README.md

 # Frontend Mentor - Interactive card details form solution

+# Frontend Mentor - E-commerce product page solution

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents